stackrox/operator-index/README.md

         `registry.redhat.io/advanced-cluster-security/rhacs-operator-bundle` repo because this is where customers expect to find them.
 There's a CI check which prevents pushing to `master` if there's any bundle from a different repo.
-      * If you're adding a bundle as part of downstream release, you will find bundle image's digest in the email with a subject `[CVP] (SUCCESS) cvp-redhatadvancedclustersecurity: rhacs-operator-bundle-container-4.Y.Z-x`.
-Open the link in `Brew Build Info` and find the digest of the `registry-proxy.engineering.redhat.com/rh-osbs/rhacs-operator-bundle` image.
-Take that image and replace `registry-proxy.engineering.redhat.com` with `brew.registry.redhat.io`.
 2. Add entry to the `stable` channel.
    1. Find the `stable` channel block.
 It starts with:
       ```yaml